08/20/2019 note: The following tongue-in-cheek narrative is relevant and not untrue, but you’ll find an abridged history chronicled here.

 - The skinniest tires are rarely the fastest.

 - Disc brakes are great sometimes, for certain applications (mountain biking and wet-weather commuting) or under specific design constraints (small touring bike with wide tires and stays too short for cantis).
-Disc brakes on a “road” racing bike make it a non-racing bike.
-Technology cannot change this.
+Disc brakes on a “road” racing bike make it a non-optimal racing bike.
+Technology cannot change “fix” everything.

 - Carbon fibre is a material, a noun, not an adjective.
 (I’m stealing that one from Mike Jacoubowsky.
 He’s right on-target.)